-This is a long read for professionals and enthusiasts (but not only) about the whistleblowing protection laws.
-Whistleblowers, business owners, NGO's might find it useful to learn how to analyze whistleblower rights and identify potential risks for reporting with the help of this guide.
+This is a long read for professionals and enthusiasts (but not only) about whistleblowing protection laws.
+Whistleblowers, business owners, and NGOs might find it useful to learn how to analyze whistleblower rights and identify potential risks for reporting with the help of this guide.

 What we'll go through?